dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Terminologies.md

 	- Managing tasks and services that ensure our systems run smoothly
 - SDLC - Software Development Lifecycle
 - pip - Package Installer Python
+- NTLM - New Technology LAN Manager
+	- MS security protocols intended to provide authentication, integrity, and confidentiality to users.
+	- NTLM is a collection of authentication protocols created by Microsoft.
+It is a challenge-response authentication protocol used to authenticate a client to a resource on an Active Directory domain.
+- NetNTLMv2
+	- Used for authentication between clients and servers in a Windows network environment.
+	- Commonly employed in scenarios such as user logins and access to shared resources.
+	- Challenge-Response Mechanism: NTLMv2 uses a challenge-response mechanism for authentication.
+- API Token
+- LMv1
+	- token-based
+	- A key-based authentication which allows you to authenticate API calls to the LogicMonitor (*needing to look into this*) platform.
+These tokens are created on a per-user basis
+- LMv1, NTLMv1, LMv2 or NTLMv2
+	- *expand on these*
+- LLMNR (Link Local Multicast Name Resolution)
+	- *expand on this*
+- SAM - Security Accounts Manager
+	- A database file in the mS Windows OS that contains usernames and passwords
+- Hash Function
+	- One-way function that takes any amount of data and returns a fixed sized value.
+	- Referred to as a hash, digest, or fingerprint
+	- Used for storing passwords more securely
+	- There is no way to convert the has directly back to the original data (though there are attacks to attempt to recover passwords from hash)
+	- A server can store a hash of your password, and when you submit your password to the site, it hashes your input and compares the result to the hash in the database.
+		- If they match, it will know you supplied the correct password.
+- NTHash
+	- Output of the algorithm used to store passwords on Windows systems in the SAM (security accounts manager) database and on domain controllers.
+An NTHash is often referred to as an NTLM hash or even just an NTLM, which is very misleading/confusing... (from THM)
+- Kusto Query Language (KQL) - A powerful tool to explore your data and discover patterns, identify anomoalies and outliers, create statistical modeling and more
+- Yara-L is a language used to create rules for searching through your enterprise log data (hence the L).
+- ISV (Independent Software Vendor)
+- WS-Management Protocol
+	- A standard Simple Object Access Protocol (SOAP)-based, firewall-friendly protocol that allows interoperation between hardware and operating systems from different vendors.
+- WinRM - Windows Remote Management
+	- MS implementation of the WS-Management protocol
+	- Intended audience is IT professionals - who write scripts to automate the management of servers - and Independent Software Vendor (ISV) developers, who want to obtain data for management applications.
 -